Team Trump’s Explanations for Mueller Tirade Make Less and Less Sense

 On Wednesday President Trump’s day started, as it often does, with a bizarre tirade attacking Special Counsel Robert Mueller.
 This tweet storm was particularly unhinged because for the first time, Trump explicitly called on Jeff Sessions to shut down the Mueller probe … which isn’t possible, since the attorney general recused himself from the investigation more than a year ago.

 Once again, Trump seemed to be undermining his own case, providing Mueller with fresh evidence of obstruction of justice as he lashed out at the special counsel.
-There’s no good explanation for Trump’s tweet – so instead, his team made one nonsensical claim after another, confusing the narrative to the point that well known points about where Trump and Mueller stand seemed like new revelations.
+There’s no good explanation for Trump’s tweet — so instead, his team made one nonsensical claim after another, confusing the narrative to the point that well-known points about where Trump and Mueller stand seemed like new revelations.

 First Trump’s lawyer, Rudy Giuliani, told the New York Times that everyone knows Trump only states opinions on Twitter — though for months we’ve watched him use the medium to hire and fire staffers, announce new policies, and pick fights with foreign leaders.